inveniosoftware/docs-invenio-rdm/docs/develop/architecture/infrastructure.md

 **Multiple storage systems**

 One strength of Invenio is that you can store files on multiple systems at the same time.
-This is useful if you for instance need to use multiple systems or do live migration from one system to another.
+This is useful if you need to use multiple systems or do live migration from one system to another.